dailybruin/the-stack/_posts/2021-05-11-student-demographic-hsis.md

 <div class ="rate-line">
   <canvas id="grad-rate-line"></canvas>
   <div class= "caption">
-The dotted lines show the average graduation rate for all students for each school.
+The dotted lines show the average graduation rate for Latino students for each school from 2011-2019.
 </div>
 </div>